orbeon/orbeon-forms-doc/form-runner/api/other/publish.md

 This is an Orbeon Forms PE feature.

+## Internal uses

+The API is also used internally by Form Builder and by the Form Runner Home page.

 ## Purpose

 The purpose of the `publish` API is to publish a form definition.